 What advice would you give to a person wanting to follow your career path?

 Our company is changing.
-To help shape our future – and that of the world’s more than one billion adult smokers – we need the best forward-looking talent to join us.
+To help shape our future—and the future of those adults who would otherwise continue to smoke—we need the best forward-looking talent to join us.
 Click here to see what opportunities are available in your region.